NationStates: Gameplay

 Players register by setting up their nation through answering a short questionnaire which determines the type of government the nation will have.
 Players can determine their nation's pretitle, name, flag, motto, currency, animal, capital, leader, and faith.
 Additionally, players may publish dispatches known as "factbooks," which can convey textual and visual information about their nation and be used for worldbuilding and/or roleplaying.

 The gameplay is centered on the player deciding government policies through "issues."
 Issues are written by either Barry or the players themselves with moderator editing and are based on real-world politics with an "absurd and humorous direction".
 The player may choose from a list of options or dismiss the issue, and the player's responses may affect the nation's status across three main statistics: political freedom, civil rights, and economic freedom; based on these main statuses, the nation is assigned to one of twenty-seven government classifications which are determined on a three-axis scale of personal, economic, and political freedom.
 When NationStates initially launched, players received only one issue per day; however, multiple issues are now received per day on timed intervals.

 Players can also choose to join the World Assembly, a United Nations-like body concerned with the drafting and passage of international law.
 Membership in the World Assembly is voluntary.
-Players spawn in one of five "Pacific" regions (North, South, East, West, and just the "Pacific") or other regions designated as "frontiers" which allow them to receive new nations.
-Some regions are designated as "strongholds", meaning they cannot receive new nations.
-Regardless of a nation's founding region, they can then move to different regions, which are a community function similar to a chat room.
-If a Nation gets banned or ejected from a region, they will go to one of three regions known as "Sinkers": The Rejected Realms, The Outback, or The Plains of Perdition.
-Nations that have ceased to exist and been restored will respawn in one of three "Restorer" regions: Osiris, Balder, or Lazarus.
-Users can create their own regions.
-As of 31 December 2024, there are 31,109 regions, the vast majority of them being strongholds.
+Users can create their own regions that other nations can populate.
 NationStates does not have a win condition nor winners and losers.
 The game also does not have any warring or trading mechanics, although players can roleplay such interactions.

 NationStates has an active forum board.
 The board was hosted from 2004 to 2009 by Jolt Online Gaming, before becoming self-hosted when Jolt was acquired by OMAC Holdings.
 There are a variety of categories in which many topics can be found.
 As of January 2024, approximately 33.14 million posts have been made within approximately 443,000 forum threads, with just over 1.8 million users being registered.